Yang Ching-shun: Biography

-When his father died while he was still a child, Yang was left to fend for his own along with his mother.
-He express no interest in his studies and chose to work in a local billiard hall near his home, where he met Chao Fong Pang.
-He first started playing pool at the age of 14 and by the time he was 16, he was Japan open champion beating Fransico Bustamante.
-His hobbies include golf and fishing.
+When his father died while he was still a child, Yang was left to fend for himself along with his mother.
+He expressed no interest in his studies and chose to work in a local billiard hall near his home, where he met Chao Fong-pang.
+He first started playing pool at the age of 14 and by the time he was 16, he was Japan Open champion beating Francisco Bustamante.
+His hobbies included golf and fishing.

+Yang Ching-shun died on 6 December 2023, at the age of 45.
+Billiards coach and commentator Chang Ming-hsiung stated that Yang died of cancer.